stat545ubc-2021/mda-secedie/README.md

 # Mini data analysis

 This repository contains files related to a mini data analysis for STAT 545 at UBC.
+At the time of this course, the milestone assignments could be found at https://stat545.stat.ubc.ca/mini-project/

 This data analysis is based on exploring the accessibility of apartment buildings in Toronto.